 Calendar of Events

-Sponsorship Information: One or two sponsors provide lunch for approximately 60 people and are allowed 10 minutes to talk about their agency / business (5 minutes each if there are two sponsors).
-If you are interested in being a lunch sponsor, please contact our Speakers Committee via email at .
+Sponsorship Information: One or two sponsors provide lunch for approximately 80-100 attendees and are allowed 10 minutes to talk about their agency / business (5 minutes each if there are two sponsors).
+If you are interested in being a lunch sponsor, please contact our Sponsors Committee via email at .
 If you have signed up to be a sponsor, please click here to pay for your sponsorship online.

 Speaker Information: One or more speakers present "generic" information about a topic for approximately 45 minutes.
 Speakers do not promote their own services or products.

 NOTE: Luncheon meetings are open to members only.
 If you would like to attend as a guest please call any board member or e-mail .

 Are you curious about past meeting topics and speakers?
 Click here to visit our event archive.

 Guest fees for this meeting will be only $15 per person, so plan to invite some of your friends and colleagues.